ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 - Run an action after a remote function returns successfully.
 - Run a separate action after a remote function returns an error or panics.
 - Support `DELETE` and `MOVE` actions.
-- Use the same annotation name, field names, and value shapes as `@ftp:FunctionConfig`.
+- Use the same annotation name as `@ftp:FunctionConfig`, and the same names and value shapes for its `afterProcess` and `afterError` fields.
-- Keep services without the annotation unchanged.
+- Keep listeners whose services carry no annotation unchanged.

 ## Non-Goals